-Vertebrate Management David Lockwood, University of Tennessee Michael T. Mengak, University of Georgia
+David Lockwood, University of Tennessee

-Recommendations are based on information from the manufacturer's label and performance data from research and Extension field tests.
+Recommendations are based on information from the manufacturer's label and performance data from research and extension field tests.
 Because environmental conditions and grower application methods vary widely, suggested use does not imply that performance of the pesticide will always conform to the safety and pest control standards indicated by experimental data.
 This publication is intended for use only as a guide.

-Specific rates and applications methods are on the pesticide label, and these are subject to change at any time.
+Specific rates and application methods are on the pesticide label, and these are subject to change at any time.
 Registrations also vary between states and are subject to change at any time, please check with your state department of agriculture or regulatory agency concerning current registration status within your state.
 Always refer to and read the pesticide label before making any application!
 The pesticide label supersedes any information contained in this guide, and it is the legal document referenced for application standards.